-As long as our trash cans fill up, so do our landfills…and our oceans.
+As long as our trash cans fill up, so do our landfills and oceans.
 But once it’s out of sight, is your garbage out of mind?
 Try spending a week paying attention to your waste.

 If you want to cut waste, you need to know how much you’re throwing away in the first place.

-At the end of the week, review your results.
+At the end of the week, review your waste audit results.
 Ask yourself: